 The pier is also occasionaly used by the Navy.
 The pier building is now a holiday home.

-The pier promotes itself as 'The Marine Gateway of the National Park', according to a sign on the quay.
+The pier promotes itself as 'The Marine Gateway of the National Park', according to the sign on the quay (see 'More Photos').

 Return to Area Map